IBM/aspera-cli/docs/README.md

 To enable content protection (CSEAR), set parameter `ear_enabled` to `true` in the package creation payload.
 See the Faspex package creation API for full details.

-The following error is returned by Faspex, if CSEAR was not specified in the package creation and if it is configured as mandatory on the server:
+The following error is returned by Faspex if CSEAR was not specified in the package creation and if it is configured as mandatory on the server:

 ```text
 the provided encryption value (no) does not match the expected server side encryption value (yes)